 Make sure that your water is cold and that you don’t turn on the element before adding the psyllium husk powder.
 If your water is even the slightest bit hot, the powder will gel as soon as it touches it and you won’t be able to mix it in.
 I did this once and had to throw the whole thing out and start over.

-2. Add Food Colouring (Optional)
+2. Add Food Coloring (Optional)

-I wouldn’t suggest adding the food colouring any later than this, as it will be harder to mix in once the mixture gels.
+I wouldn’t suggest adding the food coloring any later than this, as it will be harder to mix in once the mixture gels.
 You don’t need to add much; we were actually trying to make the slime pink, but we used a few too many drops and ended up making it red instead!

 3. Bring to a Boil